Sanila-577/Intellihack_OutlierRejects_Task2/README.md

 ## 🎯 Objective
 The goal of this project is to use a clustering algorithm to identify and visualize customer segments based on the provided features.
 We validated multiple models, including Agglomerative Clustering, Gaussian Mixture Models (GMM) and K-Means clustering.
 K-Means clustering was selected as the best model based on its performance and accuracy for this task.

-### 🛠️ Approach
+### 🛠️ Key features

-1. **Data Preprocessing**:
-   - Handling missing values, if any.
+## 🧹 Data Cleaning & Preprocessing
+- **Handling Missing Data**: Addressed any missing values in the dataset.
-   - Feature scaling and normalization to ensure all features contribute equally to the clustering algorithm.
+- **Feature Scaling**: Normalized features to ensure equal contribution to clustering.

-2. **Clustering**:
-   - Apply **K-means clustering** to segment customers into 3 clusters.
-   - Use the **elbow method** for K-means to determine the optimal number of clusters and validate the results.

-3. **Visualization**:
-   - Visualize the clustering results using scatter plots, pair plots, and other relevant charts.
-   - Analyze the characteristics of each cluster to identify the customer segments: Bargain Hunters, High Spenders, and Window Shoppers.
+## 🔍 Exploratory Data Analysis (EDA)
+- **Visualized Relationships**: Explored correlations between features using plots to understand patterns in customer behavior.

+## 🔧 Feature Engineering
+- **Created New Features**: Derived additional features to improve the clustering model's performance, such as scaling the numerical features.

+## 🏗️ Model Building
+- **Clustering Models**: Validated multiple clustering algorithms (K-Means, Agglomerative Clustering, Gaussian Mixture Model). **K-Means** was selected based on performance and accuracy.

+## 📊 Model Evaluation
+- **Evaluation Metrics**: Used metrics like **silhouette score** and **elbow method** to evaluate and compare clustering performance.
+"""

 ---